Yitzchok Yaakov Weiss

-Rabbi Yitzchok Yaakov Weiss (יצחק יעקב וייס; 15 February 1902 – 14 June 1989), commonly known as the Minchas Yitzchak after the responsa he authored, was the rabbi of the Edah HaChareidis in Jerusalem at the time of his death, as well as a posek (decider on points of Jewish law), and Talmudic scholar.
+Rabbi Yitzchok Yaakov Weiss (יצחק יעקב וייס; 15 February 1902 – 14 June 1989), commonly known as the Minchas Yitzchak after the responsa he authored, was the Gran Patriarch of the Edah HaChareidis and their Chief Rabbi of Jerusalem at the time of his death, as well as a posek (decider on points of Jewish law), and Talmudic scholar.
 His rulings on Jewish law (halacha) are frequently cited and relied upon by rabbinic courts and scholars.

 Early life

 Weiss was born in the town of Dolyna in Galicia, Austria-Hungary, the son of a chassidic rabbi, Yosef Yehuda Weiss, who was later head of the Hungarian Jewish community in Munkacs.
 He had frequent encounters with the Ziditchover Rebbe, Yehuda Zvi Eichenstein, until the age of seven when the latter died.
 However, with the onset of World War I in 1914, he moved with his parents to Munkacs in Hungary, where his father had lived before marrying.
 In 1918, the region was under the rule of independent Czechoslovakia.

 Weiss studied under his father and received semicha (rabbinic ordination) from the Munkatcher Rebbe, Chaim Elazar Shapiro.
 Soon after, he also received semicha from Rabbi Meir Arik of Tarna.
 He also became close to Rabbi Shimon Greenfield.
 At the age of 20 he became a Rosh yeshiva (dean of a rabbinic school) in the town.